 - Cover the bowl with plastic wrap and refrigerator for 30-60 minutes.

-- Preheat your oven and prepare two large cookie sheets with parchment paper or Silpat.
+- Preheat your oven to 350F and prepare two large cookie sheets with parchment paper or Silpat.

 - Use a medium cookie scoop, or 2 tablespoons to make cookie dough balls.
 Place your cookie dough balls two inches apart on the baking sheet.
 Bake for 12-14 minutes until golden on the edges.